 ALSA is not a cultural club.
 It is a professional pipeline.
 Our work is structured around skills, mentorship, and direct access to the profession.

-Connecting students with practising lawyers for ongoing, structured mentorship throughout the year.
+Connecting students with practising lawyers for ongoing, structured mentorship throughout the semester.
 Not a one-off coffee.
-A real relationship that lasts.
+A real relationship that develops over time.

-Spotlighting students and lawyers who deserve to be seen by the profession.
-Building a pipeline that puts ALSA members in front of the people who make hiring decisions.
+Spotlighting students and lawyers who deserve to be seen.
+Building direct engagement with the profession that puts ALSA members in front of the people who make hiring decisions.

 ALSA partners with firms and institutions committed to building a more representative legal profession.